dimforge/ncollide/mesh_generation/index.md

-Since it does not have an index buffer `coords` is assumed to be a line strip, and there is no way to let two different vertices share the same normal in memore.
+Since it does not have an index buffer `coords` is assumed to be a line strip, and there is no way to let two different vertices share the same normal in memory.
 This structure is not very practical to model complex 2D shapes.
 That is why it should be changed to a more traditional index-buffer based representation in future versions of **ncollide**.